-Step 3: Use your lead when out and about to help promote responsible dog ownership on our beaches.
+When walking your dog, use your ‘Lead the Way’ lead to help promote responsible dog ownership on our beaches and coastal areas.

 About Lead the Way

 Lead the Way is a DOC-led initiative that focuses on public engagement to minimise the impact of dogs on coastal wildlife.

 We want dog owners to feel empowered and know how to act to protect wildlife.

 This reduces pressure on vulnerable coastal wildlife.
 Limiting dog interactions with wildlife means we reduce some of the threats to them.

 The initiative is also supported by the Dunedin City Council.

 We are working on making Lead the Way a national campaign throughout New Zealand.
 More regional opportunities will be added when available.